+They’re legit.
 According to the BBB, Crown Asset Management, LLC was founded in 2004.
 The BBB also established a profile page for CAM in 2004.
 CAM is listed as a business consultant and financial services company.
-Buzzfile estimates CAM’s annual revenue at $4.3 million and the size of its headquarters staff at 12 employees.
+Buzzfile estimates Crown Asset Management’s annual revenue at $4.3 million and the size of its headquarters staff at 12 employees.

 According to its website, Crown Asset Management “is a professional receivables management and purchasing firm with extensive experience with distressed consumer receivables.”
 CAM “purchases portfolios for its own business and also manages portfolios for other firms in the Accounts Receivable Management (ARM) industry.”

 Crown Asset Management is essentially a debt purchasing company whose “purchase and management activity begins with an extensive analytic process for potential new portfolios.”
 After CAM “gains critical insight into the future performance of each portfolio in order to make effective, profitable, purchase decisions,” the debt portfolios are placed in CAM’s “proprietary network of collection agencies and law firms across the country.”
 CAM “performs no collection activity on consumer accounts.”

 In addition to debt purchasing, CAM “has built a proprietary legal network encompassing all fifty states…and legal action is normally employed for accounts where the consumer has verified assets and/or is employed, but the consumer is unwilling to resolve the debt.”
 Crown Asset Management “also provides outsourcing services to debt buyers and portfolio managers.”